chetandobariya/WeatherApp/WeatherApp/README.md

 * This folder constains different kind of classes mostly come from VIP architecture for managing pages
 * [For detailed Information](../WeatherApp/Scenes/README.md)

-### Services

-* This folder contains Service classes whicResh have long lived operations separated from the app's main logic or they communicate with the outside of the app like authentication, push notifications.

 ### Stores

 * This folder contains Store classes which provide data objects from different kinds of sources like API (Backend), Database (Userdefaults, keychain, database).